robocomp/robocomp-shadow/pyrep/shadow/README.md

 Please follow these steps:

 - Install https://github.com/stepjam/PyRep
-- You need to copy the viriato.py file in this directory to:
+- You need to copy the shadow.py file in the component's root folder to:

-   /home/xxxyour-userxxx/.local/lib/python3.6/site-packages/pyrep/robots/mobiles/viriato.py
+   /home/xxxyour-userxxx/.local/lib/python3.10/site-packages/pyrep/robots/mobiles/shadow.py
-   (for a local install of Pyrep in python3.6)
+   (for a local install of Pyrep in python3.10)

 - To start the component copy the config file form etc to . and use the script run.sh.